 Together we will clearly define who you are as a commercial product.
 Experience a "real commercial audition" environment, learn Product Handling, and make strong connections with the camera.
 You'll tackle intense commercial script work on your own and with a scene partners.
 We cover everything there is to know about working in the world of commercial acting.

 Gain an understanding of the "type casting" situation in the world of sitcoms.
 What comic type are you?
-We will cover topics such as slating, preparation, character work, improvisation, and ad-libbing.
-In this on-camera course you work with the actual scripts used for sitcom auditions.
+We will cover topics such as character work, improvisation, and ad-libbing.
+In this course, actors work with the actual scripts used for sitcom auditions.
 You learn how to analyze these scripts in ways that lead to strong, memorable acting choices.
-A part of the improv class is taken with the guest celebrity.

 Audition Technique for Film and TV